dylanleclair/zzza/README.md

 - `K`: restart the level and lose a life

+A gameplay demo video can be found here: https://youtu.be/CN-KgvXDPuY

 ## Development
 ZZZA was written over the course of four months, from September to December 2022.